 The Company designates pay-floating interest rate swaps as fair value hedges of fixed-rate borrowings effectively converting fixed-rate borrowings to variable rate borrowings indexed to LIBOR.
-As of September 28, 2013 and September 29, 2012, the total notional amount of the Company's pay-floating interest rate swaps was \$5.6 billion and \$3.1 billion, respectively.
-The following table summarizes adjustments related to fair value hedges included in net interest expense in the Consolidated Statements of Income.
+As of September 27, 2014 and September 28, 2013, the total notional amount of the Company's pay-floating interest rate swaps was \$6.8 billion and \$5.6 billion, respectively.
+The following table summarizes adjustments related to fair value hedges included in Interest income/(expense), net in the Consolidated Statements of Income.

+2014 2013 2012

-2013 2011 Gain (loss) on interest rate swaps \$ (180) \$ 23 \$ 17 Gain (loss) on hedged borrowings 180 (23) (17)
+Gain (loss) on interest rate swaps \$ (38) \$ (180) \$ 23

+Gain (loss) on hedged borrowings 38 180 (23)

-In addition, the Company realized net benefits of \$80 million, \$58 million and \$66 million for fiscal years 2013, 2012 and 2011, respectively, in net interest expense related to the pay-floating interest rate swaps.
+In addition, the Company realized net benefits of \$93 million, \$80 million and \$58 million for fiscal years 2014, 2013 and 2012, respectively, in Interest income/expense, net related to the pay-floating interest rate swaps.

 The Company may designate pay-fixed interest rate swaps as cash flow hedges of interest payments on floating-rate borrowings.
 Pay-fixed swaps effectively convert floating rate borrowings to fixed-rate borrowings.
 The unrealized gains or losses from these cash flow hedges are deferred in AOCI and recognized in interest expense as the interest payments occur.
-The Company did not have pay-fixed interest rate swaps that were designated as cash flow hedges of interest payments at September 28, 2013 or at September 29, 2012.
+The Company did not have pay-fixed interest rate swaps that were designated as cash flow hedges of interest payments at September 27, 2014 or at September 28, 2013 and gains and losses related to pay-fixed swaps recognized in earnings for fiscal years 2014, 2013 and 2012 were not material.